Dima-Penzev/mesto/README.md

 - REST API
 - WebPack

-In the future, I plan to transfer this project to React.
+In the future, I plan to transfer this project to the library for creating user interfaces "React".

 __Link to__ **[Mesto](https://dima-penzev.github.io/mesto/index.html)**